St. Hedwig Parish, Cambridge

-St. Hedwig Parish is designated for Polish immigrants in Cambridge, Massachusetts, United States.
+St. Hedwig Parish is a former Catholic parish designated for Polish immigrants in Cambridge, Massachusetts, United States.
 Founded in 1907, it was one of the Polish-American Roman Catholic parishes in New England within the Archdiocese of Boston.

 The last pastor of the parish, from 1964, was Monsignor Francis Chmaj.
-The parish closed on June 15, 1995, although the closing mass was held on April 23, 1995.
+The parish closed on June 15, 1995 after a final mass was held on April 23, 1995.

 After World War II, the parish served as a gathering place for the Polish Armed Forces officers who settled in the Boston area.